What is moving violation in trucking?

 Speeding is regarded as a factor in nearly one-third of all fatal accidents on the roads.
 Speed enforcement systems monitor speed on roads and highways and are more effective in increasing safety and smoothen traffic flow. …

-What is a minor violation?
+What is considered a serious crime?

 Will 3 points affect my insurance?